Frequently Asked Questions

 You can also consider using our ZapperBox A1 Antenna by Televes.
 This antenna has all three components built in: Antenna, LTE filter, and amplifier.
 It also has a built-in antenna for 4G/LTE routers.

 We do not recommend using the 60-minute pause buffer with microSD cards or thumb drives as these do not support high enough lifetime rewrite cycles.
-Using the 60-minute pasue buffer is recommended for SSD and HDD drives.
+Using the 60-minute pause buffer is only recommended for SSD and HDD drives.
 See our blog post about rewrite lifetime at this link.

 To backup your ZapperBox DVR storage media, do the following: